 World Politics Review:

 Continuously updated.
 Articles provide analysis of trends and events in international affairs.
 Published entirely online, WPR's original articles are written by a network of analysts, journalists, and scholars.
 Nonpartisan, nonideological articles cover diplomacy, military affairs, energy, economics and related subjects.

-The Current Events section of our Current Topics research guide, especially:
+See also the Current Events section of our Current Topics research guide, especially:

 CQ Magazine [formerly CQ Weekly].
 Washington: Congressional Quarterly.

 CQ Magazine provides nonpartisan coverage of the U.S. Congress: congressional legislation, commission reports, presidential talks and appointments, and even information about birth dates, religious affiliation and occupation of senators and representatives.
 One of the best and most current of all publications dealing with government action.
 Covers Congress in depth, but also includes information on the executive and judicial branches of government.

 National Journal. [formerly National Journal Group's Policy Central].

 Daily updates and reviews of actions and events throughout the Federal Government, including the White House, Federal departments and agencies, Congress, and the Courts.
 Includes National Journal Almanac [aka Almanac of American Politics in print format, 1998 to date, Olin JK 1010 .B26, latest edition at the reference desk]; National Journal Daily; and National Journal Hotline.